Katt Williams

 Micah "Katt" Williams (born September 2, 1971) is an American stand-up comedian and actor.
-He played Money Mike in Friday After Next, had a stint on Wild 'n Out, portrayed Bobby Shaw in My Wife and Kids, provided the voice of A Pimp Named Slickback in The Boondocks and Seamus in Cats & Dogs: The Revenge of Kitty Galore, and portrayed Lord Have Mercy in Norbit.
-In 2008, he voiced himself in the video game Grand Theft Auto IV.
+He played Money Mike in Friday After Next, was a recurring guest on Wild 'n Out, portrayed Bobby Shaw in My Wife and Kids, provided the voice of A Pimp Named Slickback in The Boondocks and Seamus in Cats & Dogs: The Revenge of Kitty Galore, and portrayed Lord Have Mercy in Norbit.

 Early life

+Micah Williams was born in Cincinnati, Ohio, on September 2, 1971.
+He was raised in Dayton, Ohio by Jehovah's Witness parents.
+He stated that he learned to read at three years old, and was communicating in multiple languages, including French and Creole.
+During his childhood, he lived in Haiti for a year and a half on religious mission trips with his family.

-Williams was born Micah Williams on September 2, 1971, in Cincinnati, Ohio, and raised in Dayton, Ohio.
-He emancipated himself from his parents at the age of 13, moved to Florida and supported himself as a street vendor.
+Williams emancipated himself from his parents at age 13 and moved to Florida.
+Though homeless and living in a park, he supported himself as a street vendor.
+He stated that he wanted to remain God's friend.

+Since at least 2016, Williams has stated on numerous occasions that he enlisted in the United States Marine Corps as a minor at the age of 16, attended boot camp, and was subsequently discharged when his age was discovered.
+However, in a CBS News investigation, the Marine Corps stated that there was no record of Williams having ever served in the military or attended any Marine training facilities.

 Career

-Stand-up career
+Stand-up comedy

-Williams started performing comedy in his Cincinnati neighborhood, Avondale.

-He honed his comic delivery by performing his routine in clubs nationwide, from Oklahoma to Oakland.
-By 1999, he had become an established comic, appearing on stage at the likes of The Improv, The Comedy Club, The Ice House, and The Hollywood Park Casino.
-Most notably, he appeared on BET's Comic View as Katt "In the Hat" Williams.
+Williams started performing comedy in the Avondale neighborhood of Cincinnati.
+He honed his comic delivery by performing his routine in clubs around the country and had become an established comic by 1999, appearing at the likes of The Improv, The Comedy Club, The Ice House, and Hollywood Park Casino.
+Most notably, he appeared on BET's ComicView as Katt "N da Hatt" Williams.
+It was later confirmed by Williams that Dr. Seuss sued Williams because of the Katt "n da hatt."

-He starred in his first comedy special in 2006 entitled Katt Williams: Live: Let a Playa Play.
-His first HBO stand-up special was 2006's The Pimp Chronicles, Pt.
-1. In 2007 he was offered a movie/standup which he entitled American Hustle.
+Williams starred in his first comedy special, Let a Playa Play, in 2006.
+His first HBO stand-up special came in 2006 with The Pimp Chronicles, Pt.
+1. In 2007, he co-wrote and starred as himself in the comedy film Katt Williams: American Hustle.
 The film had critical success and established Williams as a mainstream comedian.
-In 2008 he released his second HBO comedy special, entitled It's Pimpin' Pimpin, which included more political standup.
+In 2008, he released his second HBO comedy special, It's Pimpin' Pimpin'.
 Keeping busy releasing comedy DVDs and touring, Williams had a comedy tour that was named the best of 2008 by Billboard.
-In 2012, after a four-year hiatus, he returned to stand-up in his third HBO comedy special, entitled Kattpacalypse.

-On December 3, 2012, Williams announced the end of his stand-up comedy career, a day after a bizarre incident at a bar in Seattle, Washington, that landed him in jail.
-However, just three days later, he announced he was coming out of retirement.
+After a four-year hiatus, Williams returned to stand-up in 2012 for his third HBO comedy special, Kattpacalypse.
+Later that year, he ended up on jail after an incident at a Seattle bar where he reportedly acted threatening and violent, then resisted arrest.
+The next day, Williams announced the end of his stand-up comedy career.
+However, three days later, he announced he would not retire.